Previous Page Next Page

 3200 I&R Person List

-SWI Policy and Procedures September 2022
+SWI Policy and Procedures July 2024

 The following types of information and referral (I&R) reports require a person list:

-• AFC Client Right/Fac Admn Issue
+• AFC Client Rights/Fac Admn Issues.

-• CVS Caseworker Notification
+• I&R CVS Caseworker Notification.

-• Non-FPS Criminal Matter Referred To Law
+• Non-FPS Criminal Matter Referred To Law.

 For all other I&R types, a person list is optional.